-We've all been there, at 3am wide-awake wondering 'why can't I sleep?', but the good news is, the most common causes of disrupted sleep can be addressed and you can make sleepless nights a thing of the past.
+We've all been there, at 3 am wide-awake wondering 'why can't I sleep?', but the good news is, the five most common causes of disrupted sleep can be addressed and you can make sleepless nights a thing of the past.

-Unsurprisingly, stress could be the reason you're wondering 'why can't I sleep?'.
+Unsurprisingly, stress could be the reason you're wondering 'why can't I sleep?' and is often one of the main causes of common nightmares.
 BWRT psychotherapist Laura McDonald says you may not even realize you're stressed about something, but it could be there on an unconscious level and keep you awake at night.

 Research (opens in new tab) shows some of us could be more vulnerable to stress-induced sleeping problems and are considered to have high sleep reactivity, where mental and physical stresses cause disrupted sleep.